List of United States senators from Vermont

 Vermont was admitted to the Union on March 4, 1791.
 From the 1850s until well into the 20th century, Vermont was always represented by members of the Republican Party.
-Democrat Patrick Leahy (served 1975–2023) is the longest serving senator.
-Its current United States senators are Independent Bernie Sanders (since 2007) and Democrat Peter Welch (since 2023).
-Coincidentally, they both previously held the state's only house district.
+Democrat Patrick Leahy (served 1975–2023) was Vermont's longest serving U.S. senator.
+Its current U.S. senators are independent Bernie Sanders (since 2007) and Democrat Peter Welch (since 2023).
+Both senators served in the United States House of Representatives immediately prior, where they represented Vermont's only House district.